WasatchPhotonics/Wasatch.LV/README.md

 (at writing, version 2.0.9 or later).

-Please download and run either the 32-bit or 64-bit (see below) installer for Wasatch.NET and follow the driver installation process before attempting to run the WastachDemo.vi.
+Please download and run either the 32-bit or 64-bit (see below) installer for Wasatch.NET and follow the driver installation process before attempting to run the WasatchDemo.vi.

 # Architecture (Bitness)